-Where students have failed a maximum of 40 non-core credits with marks in the 40-49 range, they can choose either to undertake the reassessment during the summer vacation in Year 1 or wait until after the Final Exam Board when the dissertation or equivalent outcome is known.
-Students who fail modules from Year 2 onwards can choose either to undertake the reassessment across the summer or wait until after the Final Exam Board when the dissertation or equivalent outcome is known, as it might be possible to have these failed credits condoned without needing reassessment.
+Where students have failed a maximum of 40 non-core credits with marks in the 40-49 range, they can choose either to undertake the reassessment during the summer vacation in Year One or wait until after the Final Exam Board when the dissertation or equivalent outcome is known, as it might be possible to have these failed credits condoned without needing reassessment.
 Students who choose to undertake reassessment across the summer should note that the limit on the overall volume of reassessment in taught modules for the whole award is only 60 credits, as set out in rule 5.1a.
-This means, for example, that if students undertake 40 credits of reassessment in Year1 they will only have 20 credits' worth of reassessment available in Year 2.
+This means, for example, that if students undertake 40 credits of reassessment in Year1 they will only have 20 credits' worth of reassessment available in Year Two.

-- b) Students in Year 1 who have still failed modules after reassessment across the summer in Year 1 will only be permitted to proceed with their studies if they meet the following criteria: - i. have passed at least 15 credits at the first attempt - ii. have passed all core modules taken so far - iii. still have enough new credits to study in Year 2 to be able to aim for an exit award without further reassessment in the failed modules, unless there are extenuating circumstances accepted by the Board of Examiners which permit another assessment attempt. - c) Following a failed reassessment attempt across the summer of Year 1, where further reassessment is permitted in some or all failed modules due to extenuating circumstances which have been accepted by the Board, the options offered by the Board of Examiners will be as follows: - i.
-In the case of failed core modules, or where students have not passed 15 credits at the first attempt, to undertake reassessment without attendance but not to proceed to Year 2 until they have been passed. - ii.
-In the case of failed non-core modules, and where students have passed 15 credits at the first attempt: - To delay proceeding to Year 2 and to undertake reassessment without attendance, OR - To proceed to Year 2 and delay reassessment until after the Final Exam Board when the dissertation or equivalent outcome is known, OR - To proceed to Year 2 and carry forward a maximum of 20 failed non-core credits into Year 2 and undertake reassessment at the earliest opportunity offered by the department during Year 2.
-Carrying forward the reassessment in failed credits is called trailing. - d) Where students have not met the requirements to proceed to Year 2, and no further reassessment can be offered, they will be required to withdraw but will be considered for an exit award based only on the credits achieved up to that point. - e) Students from Year 1 who are permitted by the Board to trail reassessment in modules into Year 2 due to extenuating circumstances, will have their reassessment marks in the trailed modules considered alongside their Year 2 marks at an Interim Board, which will make a progression decision.
-Where the trailed modules are failed again, students will not be given another attempt at the assessment unless there are extenuating circumstances accepted by the Board of Examiners which permit another assessment attempt. - f) Students who fail modules from Year 2 onwards can choose either to undertake the reassessment across the summer or wait until after the Final Exam Board when the dissertation or equivalent outcome is known.
+- b) Students on the part-time course in Year One who have still failed modules after reassessment across the summer in Year One will only be permitted to proceed with their studies if they meet the following criteria: - i) have passed at least 15 credits at the first attempt - ii) have passed all core modules taken so far - iii) still have enough new credits to study in Year Two to be able to aim for an exit award without further reassessment in the failed modules, unless there are extenuating circumstances accepted by the Board of Examiners which permit another assessment attempt.

+- c) Following a failed reassessment attempt across the summer of Year One, where further reassessment is permitted in some or all failed modules due to extenuating circumstances which have been accepted by the Board, the options offered by the Board of Examiners will be as follows: - i) In the case of failed core modules, or where students have not passed 15 credits at the first attempt, to undertake reassessment without attendance but not to proceed to Year Two until they have been passed. - ii) In the case of failed non-core modules, and where students have passed 15 credits at the first attempt: - To delay proceeding to Year Two and to undertake reassessment without attendance, or - To proceed to Year Two and delay reassessment until after the Final Exam Board when the dissertation or equivalent outcome is known, or - To proceed to Year Two and carry forward a maximum of 20 failed non-core credits into Year Two and undertake reassessment at the earliest opportunity offered by the department during Year Two.
+Carrying forward the reassessment in failed credits is called trailing. - d) Where students have not met the requirements to proceed to Year Two, and no further reassessment can be offered, they will be required to withdraw but will be considered for an exit award based only on the credits achieved up to that point. - e) Students from Year One who are permitted by the Board to trail reassessment in modules into Year Two due to extenuating circumstances, will have their reassessment marks in the trailed modules considered alongside their Year Two marks at an Interim Board, which will make a progression decision.
+Where the trailed modules are failed again, students will not be given another attempt at the assessment unless there are extenuating circumstances accepted by the Board of Examiners which permit another assessment attempt.

+f) Students who fail modules from Year Two onwards can choose either to undertake the reassessment across the summer or wait until after the Final Exam Board when the dissertation or equivalent outcome is known.
 The limit on the overall volume of reassessment in taught modules for the whole award is only 60 credits, as set out in rule 5.1a.